jeffgbutler/microservice-workshop-kotlin/docs/hystrixExercise.md

     - Eclipse: File->Import->Existing Maven Project
     - IntelliJ: File->New->Module From Existing Sources...
     - VS Code: File->Add Folder to Workspace
-1. Open `microservice.workshop.hystrixdashboard.HystrixDashboardApplication.java` and add the `@EnableHystrixDashboard` annotation to the class
+1. Open `microservice.workshop.hystrixdashboard.HystrixDashboardApplication.kt` and add the `@EnableHystrixDashboard` annotation to the class
 1. Navigate to `src/main/resources`, then rename `application.properties` to `application.yml`
 1. Enter the following values in `application.yml`: